ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 set of cultural and social perspectives as a universal standard.
-Our inquiry considers how the decolonization discourse can be used as a reflexive tool in both museology and museum practice without being converted into the new 'hegemonic' system of knowledge.
+Our inquiry considers how the decolonization discourse can be used as a reflexive tool in both museology and museum practice without being converted into the new ‘hegemonic’ system of knowledge.

 ## References